-The first Release Reporting meeting between LSP, DEQ, DHH and regulated industries for 2017 is scheduled for April 6th in Baton Rouge.
+The first Release Reporting meeting between LSP, DEQ, DHH, DNR and regulated chemical/petrochemical plants and refineries for 2019 is scheduled for Thursday, April 4th in Baton Rouge; this will be the 36th quarterly meeting in this ongoing series.

-2. Rulemaking
+2. Other Meetings